Skip to Main Content

 Angioedema is swelling that happens just below the surface of the skin, most often around the lips and eyes.
 When you have an allergic reaction, your body produces histamine, which causes blood vessels to swell.
 Angioedema is like hives, but with hives there are itchy red welts on the surface of your skin.
 Angioedema is a deeper swelling.

 Angioedema can take anywhere from minutes to hours to develop.
-It may affect just one side of the body but not the other.
+It may affect just one side of the body.
 In most cases, angioedema is mild.
 Severe angioedema can cause the throat or tongue to swell, cutting off the airway, and it can be life threatening.

 Signs and Symptoms